obi-a/leanback/README.md

 #  {:id=>"kevin", :key=>"male", :value=>nil},
 # {:id=>"martin", :key=>"male", :value=>nil}]}
 ```
-The view() method is used to query a parmanent view.
-It takes the design document name and view name as parameters.
-It can also optionally take the following CouchDB query options in a hash: key, limit, skip, descending, include_docs, reduce, startkey, starkey_docid, endkey, endkey_docid, inclusive_end, stale, group, group_level.
+The view() method is used to query parmanent views.
+It takes the design document name and view name as arguments.
+It can also optionally take the following CouchDB query options in a hash as arguments: key, limit, skip, descending, include_docs, reduce, startkey, starkey_docid, endkey, endkey_docid, inclusive_end, stale, group, group_level.

 To query a permanent view by key
 ```ruby